MSzturc/the100/Readme.md

 ## Print Settings

+To print the STL files, a 3D printer with a print bed of at least 230x230mm is required.
 I've printed all parts out of PLA.
 If you plan to print ABS/ASA on the printer i would suggest to print the print bed out of a more temprature resistant material.

 For all STL Parts **exept the print bed** i've used the following settings: